na-na-hi/renget/archive/llama_v2_sillytavern.md

 - If you are an AMD/Intel Arc user, you should download ‘koboldcpp\_nocuda.exe’ instead.
 - Then extract it into a new folder at a location of your choice.

-## Step 2: Choose your LLaMA v2 model
+## Step 2: Choose your LLaMA 2 model

 Next, pick your size range.
 The higher the number, the more parameters the model was trained with, making them better at reasoning, but the higher you go, the more VRAM is required for fast speeds.
-You can choose between **7b**, **13b** (most popular), and **70b** for LLaMA v2.
+You can choose between **7b**, **13b** (most popular), and **70b** for LLaMA 2.
 System RAM is used for loading the model, so the pagefile will technically work there for (slower) model loading if you can fit the whole model in VRAM afterwards.

--  ### GGUF/GGML method (slower, but more realistic for low/mid end machines)
+-  ### GGUF method (slower, but more realistic for low/mid end machines)

     - 7b = 6GB VRAM + 6GB regular RAM
     - 13b = 10GB VRAM + 12GB regular RAM
     - 70b = 40GB VRAM + 48GB regular RAM

-You will get better performance with GGML if you are able to fit more of the model into your VRAM.
-For example, you can fit about ~80% of a 13b model into 8GB GPUs (such as the RTX 2070) and the rest in regular memory. _(If a model has GGUF as an option, use that; it’s slightly better)_
+A high amount of VRAM is not strictly necessary to run any of these models.
+However, you will get better performance with GGUF if you are able to fit more of the model into your VRAM.
+For example, you can fit about ~80% of a 13b model into 8GB VRAM GPUs (such as the RTX 2070) and the rest in regular memory.

-As long as you have enough system RAM to support it, you can technically run any of these on GGML, but I would try to balance the speed and quality, as VRAM is much faster in comparison.
-You want as much of the LLaMA model to be in VRAM as possible, with the rest swapped in regular memory.
+As long as you have enough system RAM to support it, you can technically run any of these on GGUF, but I would try to balance between speed and quality, as VRAM is much faster in comparison.
+You want as much of the LLaMA model to be in VRAM as possible.

-_(This guide won’t cover the GPTQ method for now, which requires ExLlama instead of llama.cpp derivatives.)_
+_(This guide won’t cover ExLlama as it is generally less compatible and usually suffers a higher amount of quant loss compared to llama.cpp derivatives.)_
 _(GPTQ has_ **_better speeds_** _but_ **_harsher VRAM requirements_**_, and apparently worse quantization performance.)_

 - ### What are Finetunes?

 Fine-tuned models are modified versions of the original LLaMA, tailored for specific tasks.
 There are many to choose from.
 People make these so that they have better performance, and in some cases less censorship, for certain tasks (roleplaying, coding, etc.)

-The **most popular Llama v2 model for roleplay/character chat** is [MythoMax 13b](https://huggingface.co/TheBloke/MythoMax-L2-13B-GGUF).
+The **most popular Llama 2 model for roleplay/character chat** is [MythoMax 13b](https://huggingface.co/TheBloke/MythoMax-L2-13B-GGUF).
 I would recommend the [4\_K\_M quantized version](https://huggingface.co/TheBloke/MythoMax-L2-13B-GGUF/resolve/main/mythomax-l2-13b.Q4_K_M.gguf).
-Alternatively, pick the [5\_K\_M quantized version](https://huggingface.co/TheBloke/MythoMax-L2-13B-GGUF/resolve/main/mythomax-l2-13b.Q5_K_M.gguf) if you are willing to put up with mildly slower speeds for a slight quality boost (if you don't have 12GB+ VRAM you will get slowdowns on higher quants)
+Alternatively, pick the [5\_K\_M quantized version](https://huggingface.co/TheBloke/MythoMax-L2-13B-GGUF/resolve/main/mythomax-l2-13b.Q5_K_M.gguf) if you are willing to put up with mildly slower speeds for a slight quality boost (if you don't have 12GB+ VRAM you will get slowdowns on higher quants of 13b)

-A notable Llama v2 7b model for roleplay/character chat is [Zarablend 7b](https://huggingface.co/zarakiquemparte/zarablend-l2-7b).
+A notable Llama 2 7b model for roleplay/character chat is [Zarablend 7b](https://huggingface.co/zarakiquemparte/zarablend-l2-7b).
 7b will fit into most people’s GPUs via GPTQ, so you may want to look into running GPTQ if your primary objective is speed over quality (not recommended).
 Otherwise (especially if your specs are low-end), your best bet would be the [GGML version](https://huggingface.co/TheBloke/Zarablend-L2-7B-GGML).

 - ### What is quantization and what do the numbers mean?